irenenikk/neurose/README.md

 ### Defining the architecture:

 Define a class which inherits neuros's `Net`.
 The parent initializer takes the loss function and learning rate as parameters: here the loss function is mean squared error, and the learning rate `0.02`.
 Like in Pytorch, you have to define the forward pass manually by transforming the input and returning it.
 The activation functions are used with `call` and the layers using `forward`.
-The network is passed to the activation functions and layers so that parameters can be saved for backpropagation during feedforward.
+The network is passed to the activation functions and layers so that parameters can be saved for backpropagation during feedforward. **Note that unlike with Pytorch, if you don't want to use an activation, you have to use the "Passive" activation function, and its call-method on feed forward like it was a normal activation.**

 For example, the following network